This post may contain affiliate links. Please see our Disclosure Policy for details

 Before you go calling a cleaning service or decide to just keep all the windows closed, try this simple process to get your window tracks sparkling clean.

-Depending on how large and dirty your windows are, this process should only take about 10 minutes per window.
+Depending on how large and dirty your windows are, this process should only take about five minutes per window.
 Once you see how well it works, you can add it to your deep cleaning schedule and avoid the embarrassment next time.

 GATHER YOUR SUPPLIES